emreuzun1/emreuzun1/README.md

 # Welcome 👋
 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/emreuzun1/)

 I am a Frontend Developer.
+I have started to write code when I was 14.
+Since then, I am trying to be the best, learning whatever I can.

 ## My Projects